Limitations Period for Enforcing Divorce Decree in Arizona

 The Statute Cited Does Not Apply Here

-The lower court found that it did not have power to enforce its order because over five years had passed since their entry.
+The lower court found that it did not have the power to enforce its order because over five years had passed since their entry.
 Neither party had renewed them under A.R.S. § 12-1551 (2016).
 Section 12-1551(B) states:

 “An execution or other process shall not be issued on a judgment after the expiration of five years from the date of its entry unless the judgment is renewed by affidavit or process pursuant to § 12-1612 or an action is brought on it within five years from the date of the entry of the judgment or of its renewal.”

 The Court of Appeals ruled that Section 12-1551 is inapplicable to this divorce matter.
 That law is a statute of limitations that applies to judgments for payments of specific amounts of money.
-It is inapplicable to the equitable dissolution decree entered in this case.
+It is irrelevant to the equitable dissolution decree entered in this case.

 The purpose of enacting a statute of limitations is to fix a time limit within which an action must be brought.
 A.R.S. § 12-1551 is intended to limit the time for a creditor to collect debts embodied in money judgments.

 The statute applies to judgments that creditors can execute on.
 The enforcement of dissolution decrees is based on the equitable power of the family court to do justice between the parties.
-The court keeps jurisdiction to enforce the decree until justice is achieved.
+The court keeps jurisdiction to enforce the order until justice is achieved.

 The Court of Appeals reversed the court’s ruling that it lacked the power to enforce the dissolution decree and related orders.